osmandapp/web/main/docs/user/plugins/trip-recording.md

 :::info TROUBLESHOOTING

-For any troubleshooting details, refer to: [Track recording issues](../troubleshooting/track-recording-issues)
+For more information about troubleshooting, read:: [Track recording](../troubleshooting/track-recording-issues)
 :::

 ### Launcher (Android)

-Another option to start a new recording is to use the *Start Recording icon* on the device screen, as shown in the examples in the figures below.
-A long press opens the context menu of the icon with the option to Start Recording.
+To start a new track recording you can use the Start Recording icon on the screen of your Android device, as shown in the screenshots below, for example.
+A long press on the icon opens a context menu with the Start Recording option.

 ![Icon's context menu](@site/static/img/plugins/trip-recording/and_open_from_icon.png) ![Start Recording icon](@site/static/img/plugins/trip-recording/and_trip_rec_icon.png)